Owners manualOwners manual

 For the booking system to operate, it needs to know about:

-How to set up your booking system (video)
+How to set up your booking system (two videos)

 When you first log in, you will see a prompt to get started by adding an aircraft.